-There are many iconic things that represent the lifestyle of Northern Michigan — sipping a glass of local wine outdoors on a cool night, an evening walk on the beaches of Lake Michigan, or a leisurely breakfast on the back porch of your cottage.
+There are many iconic things that represent the lifestyle of Northern Michigan—sipping a glass of local wine outdoors on a cool night, an evening walk on the beaches of Lake Michigan, or a leisurely breakfast on the back porch of your cottage.
 But perhaps nothing is more representative of this area than Leland Blue.
-If you live or vacation in Leland, you may have noticed a blue stone on the shoreline.
-This stone is, more often than not, Leland Blue.

-From 1870 to 1885, Leland was a smog-filled industrial town, the main industry of which was anchored by the Leland Lake Superior Iron Company.
+From 1870 to 1885, Leland was a smog-filled industrial town anchored by the Leland Lake Superior Iron Company.
 After the smelting industry failed because of large overhead costs and the lack of a good harbor in Leland, the remains of the industry, including heaps of slag, were dumped into the harbor.
 Slag is a byproduct of the smelting process: raw ore is heated, and the desired iron ore is separated from various natural impurities.
 When those impurities cool, the result is stone-like slag.
-Leland Blue, specifically, is the mix of blue glass with other chemicals — but this varying chemical medley can also cause the slag to appear purple, gray, or a shade of green.
+Leland Blue, specifically, is the mix of blue glass with other chemicals, but this varying chemical medley can also cause the slag to appear purple, gray, or a shade of green.
 Today, people find this slag material on the shores of Leland’s beaches.

-But for many locals, Leland Blue has become much more than a waste product.
-Leland Blue has become the industry itself — but in true Northern Michigan style, it’s not so much an industry as it is a way of life.
-More than just a quintessentially Northern Michigan stone, Leland Blue is the foundation of a whole lifestyle that has seamlessly blended the business of selling Leland Blue with the love of finding and working with it.
+For many locals, Leland Blue has become much more than a waste product.
+Leland Blue has become the industry itself.
+More than just a quintessentially Northern Michigan stone, Leland Blue is the foundation of a whole lifestyle that has seamlessly blended the business of selling with the love of finding and working with it.

 The Search for the Stone